 All sight adjustments - of course - are a matter of trial and error.
 Remember, it is usually necessary to reset your sights when you change type or even brand of ammunition.
-For example, high velocity 22 Long Rifle ammunition will almost always have a different point of impact than a target grade load or a hollow point load.
+High velocity 22 Long Rifle ammunition will almost always have a different point of impact than a target grade load or a hollow point load.